AdobeDocs/analytics-platform.en/help/labs/labs.md

 1. Click **[!UICONTROL Submit]** to return to the main Previews portal.

+## CJA Labs prototypes

+* Natural-language insight generator: Provides a natural-language summary of any data that you are analyzing in a freeform table.
+* Visualization recommender: Recommends visualizations that pair well with your data.

 ## Additional information

 * Some prototypes within [!UICONTROL Labs] become Customer Journey Analytics features, others may not.
 Your feedback drives the decision, so review the prototypes and let Adobe know how valuable you find them.